Planning Service - COVID-19 pandemic service update

 - When case officers visit a site, they may not alert applicants of their presence, but they will be wearing a high visibility vest and Midlothian Council identification.
 We ask that in the interests of the safety of both the public and our officers that no-one approaches or tries to engage with the case officer.
 Case officers may ask applicants to include clear photographs of the site and neighbouring properties with their applications to reduce unnecessary site visits.

-- The Midlothian Council Planning Committee is due to reconvene on 9 June.
+- The Midlothian Council Planning Committee reconvened on 9 June.
 However, no formal schedule of further committee meetings is yet agreed.
-The Council’s Local Review Body is still suspended.
+The council’s Local Review Body is still suspended.

 If you have any questions not answered here about our service during the pandemic, email [email protected] and we will try our best to answer them.